We are searching for

 Is it Better to Have a High or Low Deductible for Car Insurance?

 If your car does not have a high value, it's better to have a lower deductible.
-An insurer will often only cover the difference between your deductible and the value of your car in the case of damage.
+An insurer will often only cover the difference between your car insurance deductible and the value of your car in the case of damage.
 So if your car is worth $2000 and your deductible is $1000, an insurer will only cover $1000.
 On the other hand, a high deductible does often translate to lower monthly premiums.

 Can I Avoid Paying My Car Insurance Deductible?

 If you want your insurance company to cover their part of the damage cost after an accident, you will need to pay your car insurance deductible.
 If you don't have enough money to cover the deductible, and want to avoid paying that amount, you can choose not to file a claim.
 This is usually the better option if the damage to your vehicle does not affect its ability to drive; this is the case if the collision only affected your car cosmetically.
-You may also want to check your insurance policy to see if you have to pay the deductible upfront.
+You may also want to check your insurance policy to see if you have to pay the auto insurance deductible upfront.
 If you don't, you may have time to save up the money before you have to pay.